 Although his physician couldn’t acknowledge his oil as a treatment, Simpson became a believer in the medicinal qualities of the cannabis plant, spreading the word of the oil - later to be named after him by followers.

-Regular CBD oil can be bought online, and so can hemp products, so what makes RSO different?
+So what makes RSO different?
 The oil itself is super concentrated and contains high levels of THC.

 Benefits of Rick Simpson Oil